httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 HTTP responses deserve to be prioritized.
 The server might have additional information that can be combined with the client's indicated priority in order to improve the prioritization of the response.
-For example, use of an HTML document might depend heavily on one of the inline images; existence of such dependencies is typically best known to the server.
+For example, use of an HTML document might depend heavily on one of the inline images; the existence of such dependencies is typically best known to the server.
 Or, a server that receives requests for a font {{?RFC8081}} and images with the same urgency might give higher precedence to the font, so that a visual client can render textual